 Examples are provided to illustrate possible forms of the constructions described.
 References are used to refer to related clauses.
 Notes are provided to give advice or guidance to implementers or programmers.
 Annexes provide additional information and summarize the information contained in this document.

-The following form the normative part of this document:

-Introduction

-Clauses 1–5, and xx–12

-Annex A–Annex C

-Annex E

-The following form the informative part of this document:
+Normative and informative sections of this document are marked accordingly.

-Clause 6

-Annex D

-Annex F–Annex GAnnex G

-All notes

-All examples

 Except for whole clauses or annexes that are identified as being informative, informative text that is contained within normative text is indicated in the following ways:

 [Example: code fragment, possibly with some narrative … end example]